 Health-conscious it may not be, but most everything tastes better fried—including scallops.
 The deep fryer is an excellent way to cook scallops, and it takes out some of the trepidation you might feel if cooking scallops feels intimidating.
-After all, they're not the cheapest seafood you can buy, so the fear of messing them up is a common one.
+After all, they're not the cheapest seafood you can buy, so the fear of messing them up is common.
 Scallops are succulent, and luckily, they are especially good when deep-fried.

 These deep-fried scallops are first dipped in a seasoned flour mixture, then they are dipped in egg batter and dry bread crumbs.
 It's a slightly messy process, but it's not difficult.
 Once you make them, they can be drained on a baking sheet rimmed with paper towels.
 They're best eaten the day you make them.